2017-18 Annual Report (text version)

 - the Long Term Asset Advisory Board, which was established in July 2008 and advises in relation to certain superannuation and other long-term assets that were transferred to QTC from Queensland Treasury on 1 July 2008.

 The Board operates in accordance with its charter, which sets out its commitment to various corporate governance principles and standards, the roles and responsibilities of the Board and its members (based on its delegated powers), and the conduct of meetings.
-The charter provides that the role and functions of the Board include:
+The charter provides that the role and functions of the Board are:

 - approving the strategic direction of QTC and significant corporate strategic initiatives